mlabs-haskell/hydra-auction-onchain/docs/spec.md

-manage the state transitions of the standing bid and to continuously maintain control over the standing bid token until it its spent when either the seller reclaims the auction lot or the winning bidder buys it.
+manage the state transitions of the standing bid and to continuously maintain control over the standing bid token until it is spent when either the seller reclaims the auction lot or the winning bidder buys it.

-Parameterized with autcion terms and the auction's currency symbol.
+The validator is parameterized with auction terms and the auction's currency symbol.

 ```haskell
 data StandingBidRedeemer = MoveToHydra